(Passed, June 2002; last

 b.
 Hard copies of the form may be requested from the Secretary

 2. This form must include spaces for at least the (a) record number, (b) name of the species or group of related species, (c) name of the voting Committee member, (d) date of the vote, (e) member's vote, and (f) comments.

 3. Voting Categories:

 b.
 Reject, specific identification not established.

 d.
 Reject, establishment of introduced population questionable.

 5. Comments.
-On the first circulation a "reject/no" vote must be supported by appropriate comments.
-Comments must be supplied for a recirculation for either a "reject/no" or "accept/yes" vote.
+On the first circulation, "reject/no" and "To 2nd" votes must be supported by appropriate comments.
+'Appropriate' is defined as the specific concerns that justified not accepting the record or caused the voting member to want to discuss it without choosing a position in the first round.
+Comments must be supplied for a re-circulation for either a "reject/no" or "accept/yes" vote.

 a.
 Between Members: On the first circulation, a member shall not discuss a record with another member until both have voted.
 Pre-vote consultations are encouraged among members for a recirculation